 Investigation into the characteristics of and teaching strategies for students with mild and moderate mental retardation.
-Emphasis on State Board of Education Professional Teaching.
-Includes school-based practicum.
+Emphasis on State Board of Education Professional Teaching Standards.
+Approved school-based practicum required.
 Prerequisites: Baccalaureate Degree, and formal admission to a state approved post-baccalaureate teacher preparation program, and EDU222.